open-telemetry/semantic-conventions/docs/database/dynamodb.md

 | [`rpc.method`](/docs/attributes-registry/rpc.md) | string | The name of the operation corresponding to the request, as returned by the AWS SDK [1] | `GetItem`; `PutItem` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | [`rpc.service`](/docs/attributes-registry/rpc.md) | string | The name of the service to which a request is made, as returned by the AWS SDK.
 [2] | `DynamoDB`; `S3` | `Recommended` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 **[1] `rpc.method`:** This is the logical name of the method from the RPC interface perspective, which can be different from the name of any implementing method/function.
-The `code.function` attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).
+The `code.function.name` attribute may be used to store the latter (e.g., method actually executing the call on the server side, RPC client stub method on the client side).

 **[2] `rpc.service`:** This is the logical name of the service from the RPC interface perspective, which can be different from the name of any implementing class.
 The `code.namespace` attribute may be used to store the latter (despite the attribute name, it may include a class name; e.g., class with method actually executing the call on the server side, RPC client stub class on the client side).